dafitt/schallernetz/README.md

 }
 ```

-The router has of course a more complex bridge configuration.
+The router has of course slightly more bridge configuration than a normal host.
 See [systems/x86_64-linux/barebonej3160/default.nix](https://github.com/dafitt/schallernetz/blob/main/systems/x86_64-linux/barebonej3160/default.nix) for an example.

 ## Usage